 Science must lead the way.
 And the Chinese government understands this as they begin assessing the air quality and the economy.
 I think in the next 5 years we will see dramatic gains in clean technology from Asia’s rising “clean technology tigers” – China, Japan and South Korea.
 They have all passed the U.S. in production of clean energy technology and will out-invest the U.S. 3-1 in this sector.
 China has been investing in solar thermal energy and watch out for thorium.
 If you haven’t heard of thorium before, it’s kind of a chemical wallflower; it never really got its chance to shine here in the U.S. The Nixon administration shut it down in favor of a breeder reactor program.
 China is working on building a thorium reactor program.
 See NY Times article for more info.

 I said earlier that it’s not Us vs. Them…except perhaps in the rush to solve the problem.
 Who doesn’t love a little competition and to take hold the bragging rights for finding a solution that will enhance the lives of citizens worldwide?
 Not that scientists would brag.
 Recently, progress in developing a technology in our global quest to reduce emissions has been made.
-Leave it to CSIRO scientists to test the limits and break boundaries.
+Leave it to CSIRO scientiststo test the limits and break boundaries.
 Dr. Matthew Hill and his research team have developed a smart material that captures carbon, presenting a new way to recycle CO2 emissions using renewable energy.
-Published in the journal Angewandte Chemie, in February, ‘Dynamic Photo-Switching in Metal Organic Frameworks as a Route to Low Energy Carbon Dioxide Capture and Release’, details how this “solar sponge” adsorbs carbon dioxide, but instantaneously releases it when exposed to sunlight.
+Published in the journal Angewandte Chemie, in February,‘Dynamic Photo-Switching in Metal Organic Frameworks as a Route to Low Energy Carbon Dioxide Capture and Release’, details how this “solar sponge” adsorbs carbon dioxide, but instantaneously releases it when exposed to sunlight.
 The sponge is a MOF, or metal organic framework.
 With the surface area of a football field, MOFs can absorb as much as a litre of nitrogen gas in just one gram of material, this process has the ability to consume as much as 30 percent of a power plant’s production capacity.
 The impact of a discovery such as this could be huge.
 But the challenge remains to how science, policy and the economy work together to move forward on R&D projects, prototypes and products that can bring about improved air quality and climates.
 This is the piece of the puzzle that we have to get right.

-Burnes K (2013-04-08 00:12:05).
+Cite this article: Burnes K (2013-04-08 00:12:05).
 The CO2 Bargaining Business.
 Australian Science.
-Retrieved: Nov 21, 2024, from https://ozscience.com/news/the-co2-bargaining-business-2/
+Retrieved: Dec 22, 2024, from http://ozscience.com/news/the-co2-bargaining-business-2/

-1 thought on “The CO2 Bargaining Business
+1 thought on “The CO2 Bargaining Business”

 Comments are closed.